swcarpentry/make-novice/_episodes/04-dependencies.md

 ---
-title: Dependencies on Data and Code
+title: "Dependencies on Data and Code"
 teaching: 15
 exercises: 15
 questions: